syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 `ssh-deploy-root-local',`ssh-deploy-root-remote', `ssh-deploy-on-explicit-save'
 you can setup a directory for `SSH' or `FTP' deployment.

-For asynchronous transfers you need to setup `~/.netrc' or equivalent for automatic authentication.
+For asynchronous transfers you need to setup `~/.netrc' or key-based authorization or equivalent for automatic authentication.

-Example contents of `~/.netrc': machine myserver.com login myuser port ftp password mypassword
+Example contents of `~/.netrc' for `FTP': machine myserver.com login myuser port ftp password mypassword

 Set permissions to this file to `700' with you as the owner.